-Radishes are a swollen and pungent-tasting edible root from the Brassicaceae family.
-Domesticated in Europe in pre-Roman times, radishes have been grown and consumed throughout the world and eaten primarily raw as a crunchy veggie topping in salads.
+Radishes are a pungent-tasting edible root from the Brassicaceae family.
+Domesticated in Europe in pre-Roman times, radishes have been grown and consumed throughout the world, eaten primarily raw as a crunchy veggie topping in salads.

-Fermented radish pickles are delicious and full of probiotic health benefits.
-However, pickled watermelon radishes develop dramatically during fermentation, releasing a strong and pungent smell.
-The bright flavor and burst of color can be quickly pickled into a jar with vinegar, water, salt, and sugar.
+Pickled watermelon radishes develop dramatically during fermentation, releasing a strong and pungent smell.
+But they are delicious and full of probiotic health benefits.
+They can be fermented in jars with vinegar, water, salt, and sugar.
 Once fermented, the pickled slices taste delicious in banh mi sandwiches and whole grain bowls.
-Add some acidity to your meals with pickled radishes that last in the fridge forever.

-Using red-skinned cherry radishes or French breakfast radishes can provide your recipe with a cheerful color, though other flavors and colors, like the pink watermelon radishes, can also be added.
+Using red-skinned cherry or French breakfast radishes can add a bright color to your recipe, though other types of radishes, like the pink watermelon radishes, can also be added.

 No matter which vegetables kimchi is made with, it's loaded with probiotics—live microorganisms that provide health benefits for your digestive system.
-Serve kimchi with other Korean or other Asian-style dishes, or mix it into rice and other cooked grains.
+Serve radish kimchi with other Korean or other Asian-style dishes, or mix it into a bowl of rice or other cooked grains.

-If you want to make pickled radishes quickly, you can do so within one day.
+If you want to make pickled radishes quickly, you can do so within one day in the fridge.
 To get that mild tangy flavor and terrific crunch, gather a few ingredients: